Home

 The difference lies in our ability to control it.
 In Krav Maga we work on gaining that control.
 That is a learned skill just like any other.
 No one is born knowing how to ride a bicycle or drive a car; we learn it.
 Yet some people never learn how to drive a car.

 In our training we learn to familiarize ourselves with dangerous, fear provoking, situations.
-Having someone come at you in the middle of the night with a real sharpened edged weapon, is scary, to say the least.
+Having someone come at you in the middle of the night with a real sharpened edged weapon is scary, to say the least.
 So we begin with a small rubber training knife.
-In the comfort of our training fall, under the guidance of a trusted teacher, a friend will approach you slowly with the training knife, simulating a real attack.
+In the comfort of our training hall, under the guidance of a trusted teacher, a friend will approach you slowly with the training knife, simulating a real attack.

 I have found that some adults are totally incapable of dealing even with rubber replica training knives or guns.
 Just the sight of it freaks them out.
 They say they want to learn self defense, they want to control fear, but yet even the sight of such 'toy weapons' makes them so uncomfortable that I must put them away.